Injured at work? Know Your Workers’ Comp Rights!

 • Otherwise, seek medical care that is suitable for your particular needs.
 This health care may be gotten from your family doctor or from the emergency room at the hospital, depending on the circumstances of your medical needs.

 • Again, let an appropriate individual at your company know that you were injured, and let them know what treatment you are receiving.
-If possible, report this in person; otherwise, have someone from your family, or a friend, or even your health care provider notify your employer of the work-related injury.
+If possible, report this in person; otherwise, have someone from your family, a friend, or even your healthcare provider notify your employer of the work-related injury.

 • Within no less than thirty days, give your employer written notice of your injury.
 This doesn’t have to be anything complicated.
 A simple and brief description of the injury along with the date it occurred should suffice.
 Remember to keep a copy of the letter for your personal records.